Also known as: Driver: You Are the Wheelman (US), Driver: Sennyuu! Car Chase Daisakusen (JP)

 - Cutscenes seem to be softer and more compressed on US version.

-- Map screen says "Press Any Button To Return To The Pause Menu" in NTSC-U and NTSC-J, PAL version says "Press Any Button To Exit".
+- Map screen says "Press Any Button To Return To The Pause Menu" in NTSC-U and NTSC-J, PAL-UK version says "Press Any Button To Exit".

 - In the end of the opening cutscene (RENDER0.str) the game name is displayed.
 The European version has DRIVER with yellow text.
 The US version instead says DRIVER: YOU ARE THE WHEELMAN with DRIVER in blue.

 - In RENDER39.str, a different animation is used during the part where you look though the scope.
 This causes the US version to have a visible jump when the weapon is fired.